Supported Push Ups

 Keep your hands facing forward with your wrists underneath your shoulders.
 Allow your elbows to follow a natural movement, out to the side.

-Lower yourself down towards the floor in a smooth controlled manor, ideally 2 inches away from the floor, however work within your limits.
+Inhale and lower yourself down towards the floor in a smooth controlled manor, ideally 2 inches away from the floor, however work within your limits.

 Arching of the spine and forcing your bottom into the air should be avoided.

-Can be performed in numerous styles to work different parts of your upper body, Normal / Wide / Staggered / 1 Arm raised / Elbows tucked in / Close arm / Pulsing / Both arms raised.
+Supported press ups can be performed in numerous styles to work different parts of your upper body, Normal / Wide / Staggered / 1 Arm raised / Elbows tucked in / Close arm / Pulsing / Both arms raised.

 Stretch and Warm Up before you commence any exercise and aim to finish with some good stretching to let your body and mind recover.